George Washington Socks and It Was Socks

 I would recommend this book.
 The audiences i would recommend this to is adventure people, history loving people,mystery,and people who like science fiction.
 The reason I would recommend this book is, I could go on for hours about stuff Ii like, and it was really hard to say three things i did not like about it!
 I would read it if i were you. (five stars)

-This book has a exicting momment where you just can't wait untill lunch is over, and you have to finish it now.
+...moreThe external fears for the character is a fear that they cannot control and solve, and I like how the author makes it seems like there is no hope This book has a exicting momment where you just can't wait untill lunch is over, and you have to finish it now.
 Most parts of the book doesn't have a lot of facts for you to learn, but it has a lot of action.
 This book has some parts where you can see the character's internal fears and see how he overcome come all his internal fear and have hope again.

 The external fears for the character is a fear that they cannot control and solve, and I like how the author makes it seems like there is no hope left and nothing is possible.
 This book has made me learn more about George Washington; what kind of life he had, how did he win the war...